javaveryhot/sockergroda/README.md

 # Installation
 ## Windows
 You need to install [Java](https://www.java.com) to open jar files.
-If you don't have Java use the executable instead.
+If you don't have Java then use the executable instead.

 ### Java (.jar)
 #### File explorer: